 I love the Algarve in Autumn.
 There’s still a lot of fun and temperatures are mild (with peaks of cold and wind in some days).
 We still see brave people who enjoy the beaches, although the water is cold.

 I often see people in doubt about choosing Spring or Autumn to visit the Algarve.
-People who prefer calmer visits and wish to avoid the extreme temperatures of Summer.
-How to choose?

 An overview about when to visit the Algarve